This article gives an overview of the Eventbrite integration with Kindful, and shows you how to connect Eventbrite to your Kindful account.

 Log in to Kindful and go to Apps > App Directory on the left sidebar.

 Find Eventbrite from the list and select Learn More.

 After you click Connect, you will need to confirm the connection.

 Next, you'll be redirected to Eventbrite’s login page where you need to enter your Eventbrite login credentials if you are not already signed in.
 When asked, select Allow to permit Kindful to access your Eventbrite account.

-With this integration connected, all of your historical and new event registrant information and ticket prices will flow into Kindful from Eventbrite.
+With this integration connected, the previous two years of your historical events, as well as new event registrant information and ticket prices will flow into Kindful from Eventbrite.
 New contacts will be created in Kindful if a registrant doesn't yet exist, and contact info will be appended if a registrant already exists in Kindful if we are able to find an exact match.
 Kindful will attempt to match by Email address.
 If none can be found, we will run a secondary search on First Name + Last Name.